Awakening - a Last Hero Story

 Slae wanted to say something, anything, but the pressure was intense.
-Everything seemed blurry and wavy as The Angel faded away.
+Everything seemed blurry and wavy as the Angel faded away.
 He began falling, desperately working to regain his balance.
 There was nothing under his feet, nothing to grab and yet he could see the island.
-Or is itfarther away now, He thought.
+Or is it farther away now?
+He thought.
 Slae tried to reach for it, it was at his fingertips and if only he could grab the edge of the island he would be ok.

 Sweat dripped from Slae’s body as he awoke sitting upward, his hair flipped over head.
 Slae parted his black hair with his fingers taking in his surroundings; he was in a forest, thick and green.
 Birds chirped, sticks snapped as animals scampered about and chipmunk chatter dropped from above.
 Next to him was a circle of moss covered stones with a small pit in the midst of them filled with leaves.

 Slae took note of several layers of leaves covering something just a foot away from the pit.
 Leaning forward he swiped away the soil and leaves that had collected on a small wooden box.
 The box looked like it would have been magnificent at one point, however the passage of time was not kind.
 It was now faded and rotted to the point of breaking.
-When Slae tried to open it up the leather strap pulled off the soggy wood of the lid.
+When Slae tried to open it up the leather strap pulled off the soggy wood making up the lid.
 A second attempt caused the lid to break away from the rusted hinges revealing the space within.

 It was a black and white picture of a large man that stood upon a lavish stage.
 Before him was a grand podium of metal and marble that shimmered from beams of light.
-His arms were outstretched as he gazed out.
+His arms were outstretched as he gazed, seemingly at Slae.
 He had remarkably smooth skin and dressed in dark robes that adorned his majesty.
-Writing in an unfamiliar language was etched into the fabric of the robes, predominantly along the torso; though the words did appear upon parts of the sleeves.
+Writing in an unfamiliar language was etched into the fabric of the robes, predominantly along the torso; though the writing was also upon parts of the sleeves.

 Barely legible words were beneath the picture, stating: